renspringlea/ryba.ren/_posts/2026-05-24-cosmic-joke.md

 In the past, I've fallen into the trap of searching for a "general theory" that will, once and for all, explain my mental anguish and my neurodivergence and my behavior.
 Recently, it has dawned on me that there is no general theory — just countless facets of an infinitely complex gemstone (84,000 dharma doors, or ways to enter into the practice, as the Buddhists say).
 We can chip away at the gemstone and polish individual facets — and indeed, this is a highly worthy task — but there will never be a point where I sort my life out (another hat tip to Burkeman).

+In terms of mental health, cognitive behavioral therapy (CBT) is a facet.
+Internal family systems (IFS) therapy is a facet.
+Antidepressant medication is a facet.
+Mindfulness meditation is a facet.
+The upward spiral is a facet (see Alex Korb 2015, *The Upward Spiral: Using Neuroscience to Reverse the Course of Depression, One Small Change at a Time*).
+None of them are a general theory, or a single idea that will, say, cure my mental illness.
+But they're all worth practicing and pursuing.

 > For who knows what is good for mortals while they live the few days of their vain life, which they pass like a shadow?

 — Ecclesiastes 6:12 NRSVUE